-Both our 7.00% Series D Cumulative Redeemable Preferred Stock ("Series D Preferred Stock") and 6.625% Series E Cumulative Redeemable Preferred Stock ("Series E Preferred Stock") are classified as mezzanine equity in our condensed consolidated balance sheets because both are redeemable at the option of the shareholder upon a change of control of greater than 50% in accordance with ASC 480-10-S99 "Distinguishing Liabilities from Equity," which requires mezzanine equity classification for preferred stock issuances with redemption features which are outside of the control of the issuer.
+Our Series D Preferred Stock, 6.625% Series E Cumulative Redeemable Preferred Stock ("Series E Preferred Stock"), and Series G Preferred Stock are classified as mezzanine equity in our condensed consolidated balance sheets because all three are redeemable at the option of the shareholder upon a change of control of greater than 50%.
 A change in control of our company, outside of our control, is only possible if a tender offer is accepted by over 90% of our shareholders.
 All other change in control situations would require input from our Board of Directors.
-In addition, our Series E Preferred Stock is redeemable at the option of the shareholder in the event a delisting event occurs.
-We will periodically evaluate the likelihood that a delisting event or change of control of greater than 50% will take place, and if we deem this probable, we would adjust the Series D Preferred Stock and Series E Preferred Stock presented in mezzanine equity to their redemption value, with the offset to gain (loss) on extinguishment.
-We currently believe the likelihood of a change of control greater than 50%, or a delisting event, is
+In addition, our Series E Preferred Stock and Series G Preferred Stock are redeemable at the option of the applicable shareholder in the event a delisting event occurs.
+We will periodically evaluate the likelihood that a delisting event or change of control of greater than 50% will take place, and if we deem this probable, we would adjust the Series E Preferred Stock, and Series G Preferred Stock presented in mezzanine equity to their redemption value, with the offset to gain (loss) on extinguishment.
+We currently believe the likelihood of a change of control of greater than 50%, or a delisting event, is remote.